For best experience please turn on javascript and use a modern browser!

 • Logic, Information Flow and Argumentation

 Scientific reasoning is an essential skill when debating ‘big questions' and is the focus of this course.
-During Logic, Information Flow and Argumentation, students analyse patterns of reasoning and the validity of reasoning and information flow in a variety of contexts.
-This course develops analytical skills that will be of use to all AUC students, regardless of their major.
+During Logic, Information Flow and Argumentation, students analyse patterns of reasoning and the validity of reasoning and information flows in a variety of contexts.
+This course develops analytical skills that will be of use to all students regardless of their major.

 • Academic Writing Skills and Advanced Research Writing